What People Think

 Here’s all we knew of this mysterious destination.
 It was on the equator, right below the big overhang on the left side of the continent of Africa, technically called Central Africa.
 They only spoke French.
 The most recent Tarzan movie was filmed there.
-They had a lot of gorillas and Leatherback turtles and Humpback whales migrated there.
+They had many gorillas, Leatherback turtles, and Humpback whales migrated there.
 And they only had two or three ATM’s in the country.

-But the American embassy said it was safe, and that was all we needed to hear after our last trip to Kenya a couple years earlier.
-I took the wife and kids to an island off the coast of Kenya, just a few miles from the Somali border and we really wished we would have checked with the U.S. Department of State first.
+But the American embassy said it was safe, and that was all we needed to hear after our last trip to Kenya a couple of years earlier.
+I took the wife and kids to an island off the coast of Kenya, just a few miles from the Somali border, and we really wished we would have checked with the U.S. Department of State first.
 My bad.
 Had I known they had put Lamu County at a Level 4 out of 4 danger level because of the Al-Shabaab terror attacks and tourist kidnappings, we never would have gone.
 But a friend said Mike’s Camp was a cool barefoot luxury place, so we went.
 It got hairy in a hurry when we sailed to a quaint little Al-Shabaab terrorist village on the mainland.
-You can read that story here.

 Back to the story though.
 So Suzette bought tickets far enough in advance that we couldn’t change our minds.
-The kids and I loaded up French lessons on Duolingo and we packed our leather backpacks and duffle bags.
-I left my leather briefcase back with a lot of our leather luggage in Rwanda and our son rolled up our leather travel chess set and we headed that way.
+So the kids and I loaded up French lessons on Duolingo, and we packed our leather backpacks and duffle bags.
+I left my Leather Briefcase back with a lot of our leather luggage in Rwanda, and our son rolled up our leather travel chess set, and we headed that way.
 Since we were already visiting our friends and Rwandan boys in East Africa, it was only ten hours in the air to get there.